Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ^One area where it's really excelled is in our jumpstarts.
 We use 'jumpstart' to refer to a week-long acceleration we do with startups and companies still in search of the right idea.

-Often we'll start with a high level idea and end with a working first version of the product.
+^Often we'll start with a high level idea and end with a working first version of the product.
 Meteor has been invaluable here.

 ---